Parent and Student Resources

 - Withdrawal after the second week of class: No credit

-2. Students withdrawing during the first two days of the Songwriting Workshop, Musical Theater Intensive, Guitar Sessions, or any week of Berklee Day Sessions are eligible for a tuition (and housing charges, if applicable) credit according to the following schedule:
+2. Students withdrawing during the first two days of the Songwriting Workshop, Songwriting Program in Los Angeles, Musical Theater Intensive, Guitar Sessions, or any week of Berklee Day Sessions are eligible for a tuition (and housing charges, if applicable) credit according to the following schedule:

 - Withdrawal during the first day of class: 66 percent credit